The curve cone of almost complex 4-manifolds: Introduction

 We are also able to show that Question \ref{dualC} is true for a generic tamed $J$ on a manifold with $b^+(M)=1$.
 Here a generic tamed almost complex structure means that it is chosen from a residual subset of all tamed almost complex structures. \begin{theorem} On a symplectic $4$-manifold with $b^+=1$, $\mathcal K_J^t=\mathcal K_J^c= \mathcal P_J$ for a generic tamed $J$. \end{theorem}

 The author is grateful to Tian-Jun Li and Clifford Taubes for very helpful suggestions on Theorem \ref{coneintro}.
 He is also in debt to Tian-Jun Li for pointing out reference \cite{Bus} and Dusa McDuff for many useful comments to greatly improve the presentation of the paper.
-The author is partially supported by AMS-Simons travel grant and EPSRC grant EP/N002601/1.
+Finally, we would also like to express deep gratitude and respect to the referees for meticulous reading and very helpful suggestions which improve the paper tremendously.